IDAES/examples-pse/README.md

 [install page](https://idaes-pse.readthedocs.io/en/stable/install/index.html)
 of the online documentation.

-## Running
+### Install the examples

-For most people, the easiest way to run these examples is to use the [idaes install-examples](https://idaes-pse.readthedocs.io/en/stable/install-examples.html) command that is part of the IDAES-PSE toolkit.
+For most people, the easiest way to install these examples is to use the [idaes install-examples](https://idaes-pse.readthedocs.io/en/stable/install-examples.html) command that is part of the IDAES-PSE toolkit.
 This will download and install the examples, and their documentation, in the local system.